Tri-County Community School District (Iowa)

-The Tri-County Community School District, or Tri-County Community School, is a rural public school district based in Thornburg, Iowa, and serves the towns of Thornburg, What Cheer, Keswick, and Gibson and surrounding areas in eastern Keokuk County, with smaller areas in Mahaska and Powesheik counties.
+The Tri-County Community School District, or Tri-County Community School, is a rural public school district based in Thornburg, Iowa, and serves the towns of Thornburg, What Cheer, Keswick, and Gibson and surrounding areas in eastern Keokuk County, with smaller areas in Mahaska and Poweshiek counties.

 The school's mascot is the Trojans.
 Their colors are black and gold.
-There are 254 students in total who attend this school as of October 2020.
 There is little diversity in this school district with a diversity score of .09.
 Tri-County Community school district has a ranking of #203 of 329 of the safest schools in Iowa and a ranking of #215 of 328 of the best teachers in Iowa.
-According to Niche, Tri-County Community School District has an overall grade of C-, their elementary specifically has a grade of C−, and their diversity grade is a C+.
+According to Niche, Tri-County Community School District has an overall grade of C−, their elementary specifically has a grade of C−, and their diversity grade is a C+.
 The student-teacher ratio is 11:1, versus the state average of 15:1.
 As for where academics are involved, the Tri-County Community school district as a whole has an average math proficiency score of 64%, versus the Iowa public school average of 76% and a below-average score in reading proficiency, having a score of 70% versus the statewide average of 74%.
-One of the school's Alumni is Ed Thomas.